Privacy law: Torts

-Federal Privacy Laws
+Federal privacy laws

 The Privacy Act of 1974 is foundational, establishing a code of fair information practices that govern the collection, maintenance, use, and dissemination of information about individuals that is maintained in systems of records by federal agencies.
 This act allows individuals to review and amend their records, ensuring personal information is handled transparently and responsibly by the government.

 Enacted in 1996, the Health Insurance Portability and Accountability Act (HIPAA) protects sensitive patient health information from being disclosed without the patient's consent or knowledge.
 HIPAA sets the standard for protecting sensitive patient data held by health care providers, insurance companies, and their business associates.

 The Federal Trade Commission plays a crucial role in enforcing federal privacy laws that protect consumer privacy and security, particularly in commercial practices.
-It oversees the enforcement of laws such as the Fair Credit Reporting Act' which regulates the collection and use of consumer credit information.
+It oversees the enforcement of laws such as the Fair Credit Reporting Act, which regulates the collection and use of consumer credit information.